IkerValdelvira/TFG_PRAFAI/README.md

 * ***classifiers.py***: Script to train a model and evaluate it on validation and test sets.
 Different machine learning algorithms are available for model training: DecisionTree, LogisticRegression, KNN, NaiveBayes, Perceptron, MultilayerPerceptron, SVM, RandomForest, XGBoost, LightGBM, Bagging and AdaBoost.

 * ***best_model.py***: Script to achieve the optimal AF recurrence predictive model on PRAFAI dataset.
-Following preprocessing techniques are appied to training set: elimination of features with at least 85% of missing values, imputation of missing values by median, standardization of numeric features by StandardScaler and feature selection by RFE method.
+Following preprocessing techniques are appied to training set: elimination of features with at least 85% of missing values, imputation of missing values by median in numeric features, standardization of numeric features by StandardScaler and feature selection by RFE method.
 The predictive model is trained using SVM algorithm with a second-degree polynomial kernel.
 Finally, model evaluation is carried out on validation and test sets, as well as predictions made by the model on test items never seen before.
 A final model merging Train and Test sets is trained and saved for new predictions.

 * ***make_predictions.py***: Script to make predictions on new input items using PRAFAI predictive model.